 Deciding when to sell your business is a huge decision, both from a financial and non-financial perspective.

-The vast majority of business sales are either to fund retirement, or because the owner feels it’s time to turn the page and move on.
-Timing is everything from both your standpoint and the market’s.
+The majority of business sales are either to fund retirement or because the owner feels it’s time to turn the page and move on.
+Timing is everything from both your standpoint and that of the market.
 Critical questions to ask are:

-Is this the right time or should I wait and focus on a few critical items to increase the value over the next several years?
+Is this the right time or should I wait to increase the value over the next several years?

 First let’s talk about the financial performance of 2019, 2020, and 2021, and COVID’s impact.
-For many companies 2020 was a tough year.
+For many companies, 2020 was a tough year.
 With the economy shut down for several months, financials for the year took a hit.
-A common question is: how will 2020 impact my valuation should I choose to sell in 2021 or 2022?
-The answer is that it depends on how quickly you can recover.
+Two common questions asked today are: How will 2020 impact my valuation?
+Should I choose to sell in 2021 or 2022?
+Honestly, it depends on how quickly you can recover.

 The following is a brief list of items we call the Brentwood Growth Value Enhancement which we suggest you set your strategies around:

-—>Client Diversification: you do not want to have any one client be 20% or more of your sales.
+Client Diversification: you do not want anyone client to be 20% or more of your sales.

 Reoccurring Revenue: contractual, stable, and predictable revenue brings higher value.